 History of the Havanese

-The Havanese has been in the U.S. since the Cuban revolution in 1959.
-Only 11 dogs were left to save the breed from extinction.
-The Havanese is now rare in Cuba but has thrived in the U.S. and Europe.
-It is the national dog of Cuba.
-The breed was recognized by the American Kennel Club (AKC) in 1996.
+The Havanese has been in the U.S. since the Cuban revolution in 1959 when only 11 dogs were left to save the breed from extinction.
+It has thrived in the U.S. and Europe, and the breed was recognized by the American Kennel Club (AKC) in 1996.

-Despite the coat, the Havanese does not shed much.
+Despite its silk-like coat, the Havanese does not shed much.
 Be aware that less shedding does not mean the dog is hypoallergenic.

 Like all dogs, the Havanese should receive proper training.
 These dogs are intelligent and attentive, therefore they tend to learn quickly.
 General training will contribute to your dog's overall happiness, as well as your own.

-As a moderately active little dog, the Havanese should get daily exercise.
-However, this breed should not need a lot of exercise.
+As a moderately active little dog, the Havanese should get daily exercise but does not need a lot of it.
 With the proper outlets for their energy, these dogs are content to cuddle on your lap or play indoors.
 In fact, they can be great for city and apartment living.

 If you want a small dog with a relatively easygoing demeanor, the Havanese might be right for you.
 This breed tends to do quite well with children and other dogs.
 The friendly and gentle temperament of the Havanese makes this breed suitable for many types of homes, including apartments.
 They also can be a great dog to have for travel and RV living as they are small and do not bark much.

-However, a Havanese will not do well if you must leave him alone for long periods.
-They crave companionship and are known to have separation anxiety.
-They may develop destructive habits due to being unhappy and bored.
+However, a Havanese will not do well if you must leave it alone for long periods.
+They crave companionship, are known to have separation anxiety, and may develop destructive habits due to being unhappy and bored.